 Volunteers at the Scholz Park Museum in Riverton celebrated yesterday their successful nomination for Clare & Gilberton Valley Council’s 2017 Australia Day Community Event of the Year award.
 They won the award for the reopening of the museum on Sunday 10 April after two years of closure.

-Volunteers at Riverton’s Scholz Park Museum were justly jubilant when they discovered their nomination for Clare & Gilberton Valley Council’s 2017 Australia Day Community Event of the Year award had been successful.
+Volunteers at Riverton’s Scholz Park Museum were justly jubilant when they discovered their nomination for Clare & Gilbert Valley Council’s 2017 Australia Day Community Event of the Year award had been successful.
 They won the award for their reopening of the museum event held on Sunday 10 April after two years of closure.

 This voluntary-run community museum on the main street of Riverton was created to preserve the home and business on land originally purchased by Silesian migrant August Scholz and his wife Wilhelmina in 1865.
 The complex consists of a four room cottage built in 1872 to accommodate the growing family, a wheelwright shop and an adjacent Blacksmith which Scholz had purchased from his former business partner, smithy William Saunders in 1886.